morristech/developer.sketchapp.com/README.md

 ## Setup

 If you want to get the site working locally, you'll need to have [node](https://nodejs.org/en/) and [bundler](http://bundler.io) installed.
+On OS X you'll also need to have Xcode's command line tools installed (`xcode-select --install`).

 Once you have them, run this:

 ```
 sudo npm install --global gulp